connorjhaynes/TeX2Canvas/README.md

 # TeX2Canvas
 This repository stores a Python script I wrote in the Summer of 2025 as part of a job writing problem sets for MATH 3012 Applied Combinatorics at the Georgia Institute of Technology.
-The portion of this repository used to implement TeX into Canvas currently follows the below workflow:
+The script itself performs the following:
 ```
-Input TeX --> Substitute --> MM2HTML --> TeX2Dict --> Dict2HTMl --> Canvas --> Manual Cleanup
+Input TeX --> Substitute --> MM2HTML --> TeX2Dict --> Dict2HTMl --> Out
 ```
-On Linux, this is as simple as downloading the script and placing it in a directory with your TeX, naming your TeX `input.tex`, and running `python3 textocanvas3.py > out.html`.
-From here I recommend opening your Canvas page in __raw HTML editor mode__ and pasting the HTML where it belongs.
+The output can then be copy and pasted into Canvas' __raw HTML editor mode__ wherever it belongs.
 This is because the "pretty" HTML editor in Canvas will mess with the math-mode content.

+On Linux, this is as simple as downloading the script and placing it in a directory with your TeX, naming your TeX `input.tex`, running `python3 textocanvas3.py > out.html`, then pasting and cleaning up.

 There is some (inactive) code left in the project from my attempts to implement [TeXZilla](https://fred-wang.github.io/TeXZilla/) and [LaTeX2HTMl](https://www.latex2html.org/), but I was dissatisfied with the performance of both, or at least with my implementation of their functionality.
 I may return to these later, for now I am looking into [Pandoc](https://pandoc.org/).